jkim5/jkim5.github.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### Topic ideas
+* De-mystifying higher ed 101
+* How to organize a student-led movement
+* Decolonizing education
+* Racism and anti-racism efforts in education / Macalester
+* Campus resources
+* Envisioning alternatives

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for